jschreuder/Middle/README.rst

 attributes, which contains an instance of ``jschreuder\Middle\Session\SessionInterface``.

-The error handler takes a PSR-3 ``LogerInterface`` instance to which it will log any uncaught Exceptions as ``alert``.
+The error handler takes a PSR-3 ``LoggerInterface`` instance to which it will log any uncaught Exceptions as ``alert``.
 The callable in the constructor will be called directly after that and is expected to return a ``ResponseInterface`` that shows an error to the user.